33 High-Protein Dinners

 3. Turkey Meatballs with Zucchini Noodles

-If you want a protein-packed dinner that feels hearty but won’t weigh you down, try turkey meatballs with zucchini noodles.
+If you want a protein-packed dinner that feels hearty but won’t weigh you down, try these turkey meatballs with zucchini noodles.
 This dish is a great way to sneak in extra veggies, while keeping things light and fresh.

 Ingredients :